awslabs/aws-jwt-verify/README.md

 }
 ```

-When multiple Application Load Balancers are configured with the same IDP (same cognito user pool or same IDP issuer), issuers will be the identical, in which case, the albArn parameter should be an array:
+If you're using multiple Application Load Balancers with the same IDP (same Amazon Cognito User Pool or same IDP issuer), pass an array of `albArn` (each distinct issuer must be represented in only one configuration object):

 ```typescript
 import { AlbJwtVerifier } from "aws-jwt-verify";